kottans/frontend-2021-homeworks/README.md

  - Monitor your pull request for possible change requests

-When your submission gets finally merged, put your reflections on the task and your code review experience to your student's diary ():
+When your submission gets finally merged, put your reflections on the task and your code review experience to your student's diary (your `kottans-frontend` repo):
  - _what was new to you_
  - _what surprised you_
  - _what you intend to use in future_